 - Top coat: Glisten & Glow HK Girl

-All manicure images are copyright to Kerruticles unless otherwise mentioned.
+All manicure and product images are copyright to Kerruticles unless otherwise mentioned.